sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 When enabled, you can find your news sitemap at `/sitemap-news.xml`.
 For example: `https://example.com/sitemap-news.xml`.
 If that endpoint doesn't work, try `https://example.com/news-sitemap.xml`.
 Please note that your site must be verified with Google News before you can benefit from the sitemap.
 You can get started at the [Google News Publishing Center](https://publishercenter.google.com/publications).

-This feature extends The SEO Framework's sitemap; therefore, **The SEO Framework's optimized sitemap must be enabled.**
+This feature uses The SEO Framework's sitemap loader; therefore, **The SEO Framework's optimized sitemap must be enabled.**

 ### Where do I submit a Google News sitemap?

-You can submit your Google News sitemap via Google Search Console.
-For more information, see Google's publisher documentation on [Google News Sitemaps](https://developers.google.com/search/docs/advanced/sitemaps/news-sitemap).
+You should submit your Google News sitemap via Google Search Console.
+For more information, see Google's publisher documentation on [Google News Sitemaps](https://developers.google.com/search/docs/crawling-indexing/sitemaps/news-sitemap).

 ### The Google News sitemap is empty!

 The Google News sitemap will only be populated with Articles assigned the "News Article" Article Type.
 You can adjust the Article Type on a per-post basis for supported post types under "Structure."

-[Google News sitemaps documentation](https://developers.google.com/search/docs/advanced/sitemaps/news-sitemap) states that articles older than two days should be removed.
+[Google News sitemaps documentation](https://developers.google.com/search/docs/crawling-indexing/sitemaps/news-sitemap) states that articles older than two days should be removed.
 Articles extension uses a grace period of 2.5 days.

 If you have not published a News Article in the past two and a half days, the sitemap will be empty.

 ### Does Bing support the Google News sitemap?

-No. Please visit the [Bing News PubHub](https://pubhub.bing.com/) for more information.
+No. Please visit the [Bing PubHub Guidelines for Publishers](https://www.bing.com/webmasters/help/pubhub-publisher-guidelines-32ce5239) for more information.

 ## Developers